 Undermount Sink Buying Considerations

 There is no standard sink size when it comes to undermount sinks, so if you're not buying a preassembled sink/vanity top combination, you'll need to make sure your counter and sink work together.
-These sinks may come in rectangle, square, oval or circle shapes.
+These sinks may come in rectangular, square, oval or circular shapes.
 You can always have a vanity top custom cut for your sink, but if you don't want to pay for custom work, be sure you buy a sink that exactly matches the size and shape of the sink hole in your vanity or vice versa.
 This is particularly important if you want to keep your old bathroom vanity top and just replace the sink.

 Another thing for which to look is the number of faucet holes in the sink.
 Some undermount sinks are designed for the faucets to be installed externally in the counter or wall, but others have an area where the faucet will be installed onto the sink itself.
 If you want a sink-mounted faucet and have a particular faucet style in mind, be sure to choose a sink with the correct number of holes.
 In other words, if you want a single-hole faucet, buy a sink with one faucet hole, but if you want a three-hole faucet, get one with three holes.